-Ratiometric tracking can be achieved by a few simple calculations and the slew rate value applied to the master's TRACK pin.
+Ratiometric tracking can be achieved by a few simple calculations and the slew rate value applied to the main device's TRACK pin.
 As mentioned above, the TRACK pin has a control range from 0 to 0.6V.
-The master's TRACK pin slew rate is directly equal to the master's output slew rate in Volts/Time.
+The main device's TRACK pin slew rate is directly equal to the main device's output slew rate in Volts/Time.
 The equation: